-These are important decisions to make and it is always advisable to seek the professional counsel of a financial adviser to effectively plan for these milestone events.
+These are important decisions to make, and it is always advisable to seek the professional counsel of a financial advisor to effectively plan for these milestone events.

-Through this partnership, United Capital Advisers can now refer clients to the Medicare BackOffice agents, who can better answer their Medicare questions, compare plans, and maybe even help them find potential cost savings.
+Through this partnership, United Capital advisors can now refer clients to the Medicare BackOffice agents who can better answer their Medicare questions, compare plans, and maybe even help them find potential cost savings.